 - ▶ Overloading the vehicle and wrong tyre pressure can cause tyres to burst.
-You can lose control of the vehicle (see section 13.7). - ▶ The permissible total weight and the weight including special equipment fitted at the factory (actual weight) is shown in the vehicle documents, but not the weight of the loaded vehicle (see section 3.3.1).
-For your own safety, we recommend that you have your loaded vehicle (with all passengers, luggage and personal objects) weighed on a public weighbridge before you set out on your journey. - ► Adapt the speed to the payload.
+You can lose control of the vehicle (see section 13.7). - ▶ The maximum permissible gross weight and the weight including special equipment fitted at the factory (actual weight) is shown in the vehicle documents, but not the weight of the loaded vehicle (see section 3.3.1).
+For your own safety, we recommend that you have your loaded vehicle (with all passengers, luggage and personal objects) weighed on a public weighbridge before you set out on your journey. - ▶ Adapt the speed to the payload.
 The stopping distance is increased if the payload is high.

-- Do not exceed the maximum permissible gross weight (permissible total weight) stated in the vehicle documents and the maximum axle loads as a result of the payload. - ▷ Built-in accessories and special equipment reduce the payload. - Adhere to the axle load stated in the vehicle documents.
+- Do not exceed the maximum permissible gross weight (permissible total weight) stated in the vehicle documents and the maximum axle loads as a result of the payload. - > Adhere to the axle load stated in the vehicle documents.